 The long battery life combined with this model’s reliability help make it an excellent choice for emergency use, so if you’re ever stranded by the roadside, it can help you get rescued sooner.
 We’d highly suggest using a new external antenna if you are planning on using this CB radio in your vehicle, however.

 An impressive feature is the ability to find all 40 channels at once so that you can see which of them are active and which aren’t.
-While the button layout is relatively simple and there aren’t too many of them, that helps make them trouble-free to learn, and you will have them memorized in no time.
+While the button layout is relatively simple and there aren’t too many of them, that makes them trouble-free to learn, and you will have them memorized in no time.

 Unfortunately, the antenna that is built into this handheld CB is even worse than on top competing ones, making an external one necessary in nearly all cases.
-Another issue is that this is more pricey than many of the other options on this list.
+Another issue is that this is more pricey than many of the other radios on this list.

-The size of your handheld CB radio is the first thing that you’re going to want to consider when looking for the right one, as that will quickly determine how portable it is for mobile use.
+The size of your handheld CB radio is the first thing that you’re going to want to consider when looking to buy the right one, as that will quickly determine how portable it is for mobile use.
 You can bring a smaller one nearly anywhere, and even if you have a small car, you’ll likely be able to fit it in the glove box or center console without a problem.

 However, bigger handheld CB radios also have a few advantages, which includes the ability to hold more power source, which will make them last longer.
 Some of them will also come equipped with huge antennas that can provide them with a more substantial range before requiring an external one.

-The next thing that you should account for in your handheld CB radio is the power source that it needs to work, as that will determine how convenient it is and how long it lasts.
+The next thing that you should account for in your handheld CB radios is the power source that it needs to work, as that will determine how convenient it is and how long it lasts.
 Many handheld CB radios will use batteries, as that will allow you to take them out and use them on the go (mobile use).
 This allows you to have a battery backup as well.

-On the other hand, other radios will come with an adapter that you can use to connect them to the lighter socket in your vehicle, and some may even be through USB.
+On the other hand, other CB or Ham radios will come with an adapter that you can use to connect them to the lighter socket in your vehicle, and some may even be through USB.
 While these power sources trade portability for longevity, many of them can be powered by either battery packs or a cable.

 The antenna that is attached on your CB radio will determine how far it can go before you have to augment its capabilities.
-The majority of handheld CB radios sacrifice a powerful antenna for superior transportability, as that’s one of the main advantages of the handheld form factor.
+The majority of handheld CB radios sacrifice a powerful antenna for superior transportability, as that’s one of the main advantages of the handheld build factor.

 However, if the radio is made for vehicular use, then it may come with an antenna to be set up to the exterior of your car and truck.
 If you wish to improve and get a long range for any other model, you are going to have to purchase the external kit separately.

-A built-in speaker can help improve the clearness of others’ transmissions, and it may simply be louder, making it easier to hear what they have to say.
+A built-in speaker can help improve the clearness of others’ transmissions, and it may simply be louder, making it easier to listen what they have to say.
 Many handheld CB radios will feature small, tinny speakers, though they also often feature line out ports that you can use to connect more powerful ones.